sherlcok314159/Integrated-Gradients/README.md

 The code here can be very simple for understanding the theorem and extending to other understream tasks.

 # How to Use
 Here is an example for sentiment classification in NLP (in sentiment_classification.ipynb).
 Note this code must be on the Jupyter Notebook for its visualization depends on the `Ipython`.
+The main code is in `integrated_gradients.py`.

 ```python
 # for sentiment classification